How to Become a Welder

 - Hazard pay: Underwater, nuclear, and confined space welding pay premiums

-- Self-employment: Skilled welders running mobile repair services can earn $75,000+
+- Self-employment: Skilled welders running mobile repair services have significant earning potential

-While growth is slower than average, strong demand continues due to:
+While growth may be slower than average, strong demand continues due to:

 - Retirements creating openings (aging workforce)